 Currently, the investigation of corruption in administrative and judicial bodies of the government is of the utmost importance for Turkey.
 Numerous official and confidential investigations are being carried out across the country, leading to the replacement of several public officials.
 This trend seems to be continuing for a while, and newly appointed public officials will be careful to avoid corruption now more than ever.
 Nevertheless, due to the effects of the COVID-19 pandemic, there was a downturn in the number of investigations that were held.
-The number of files for crimes against the trustworthiness and operation of public administration in 2019 was 173,157, and 54,087 of those lawsuits were filed by the prosecution office, 11 whereas the number of such files in 2020 was 139,059, and 46,826 of those lawsuits were filed by the prosecution office.
-22 rendered e-hearings compulsory.
-The legal framework has also been prepared and the Regulation on Execution of Hearings Via Transmission of Voice and Image has been published in Official Gazette No. 31527 dated 30 June 2021.
+The number of files for crimes against the trustworthiness and operation of public administration in 2019 was 173,157, and 54,087 of those lawsuits were filed by the prosecution office.

 In addition, COVID-19 brought a new concept to court hearings: in the past year, e-hearings have commenced.
-Although efforts to establish a remote court hearing system had been started earlier, the COVID-19 pandemic
+Although efforts to establish a remote court hearing system had been started earlier, the COVID-19 pandemic rendered e-hearings compulsory.
+The legal framework has also been prepared and the Regulation on Execution of Hearings Via Transmission of Voice and Image has been published in Official Gazette No. 31527 of 30 June 2021.